Interested in the various aspects

 A site jam packed with info for everyone from the small holder to the not so small holder.
 Includes growing advice, home brewing, recipes an active forum and much more.

-Knowing what are the benefits of composting can help encourage you to take this simple environmental step.
+can help encourage you to take this simple environmental step.
 For the homeowner, reducing trash volume while gaining a rich soil supplement are some of the powerful advantages of a compost pile.
 However, the overall effect of this earth friendly idea on the community is also an important part of motivation to begin composting.

 Vermicomposting is simply composting with worms.
 The use of worms speeds up the process of decomposition to produce a richer end product, and also allows the process to occur indoors, making it an ide